FEDERAL PELL GRANT

 Federal Supplemental Educational Opportunity Grant

 The Supplemental Educational Opportunity Grant (SEOG) is a federal grant designed to assist those students who receive the Federal Pell Grant and who demonstrate exceptional financial need.
 Students do not need to request or apply for this grant separately.
 Limited funds are available each year.
-Funds are awarded according to financial need and on a first-come, first-served basis.
-Eligible students must be enrolled in at least 9 credit hours to receive SEOG payment.
+Funds are awarded according to financial need.
+Eligible students must be enrolled in at least 6 credit hours to receive SEOG payment.

 Federal Work Study Program

 Funds and positions are limited.
-Students generally work up to 20 hours per week in various departments on campus.
+Students may work no more than 20 hours per week in various departments on campus.
 All interested applicants may apply online through the SWGTC website Job Center.
 All FWS participants must submit to a criminal background check before employment.